michalis0/LLM_difficulty_recommendations/README.md

 ### Topic Classification 🐬

-1. `a_DataPreparation` : Ce notebook se charge du télechargement et prétaitement des données utilisées pour l'entrainement et l'évaluation des modèles.
+1. `a_DataPreparation`: This notebook is responsible for downloading and pre-processing the data used to train and evaluate the models.
-2. `b_Zero-Shot` : Ce notebook se charge de l'adaptation d'un modèle **FlauBERT** pré-entrainé à notre tâche de classification de sujets.
-Il évalue également les performances de ce modèle ainsi que celles du modèle Zero-Shot de **mDeBERTa**.
+2. `b_Zero-Shot`: This notebook adapts a pre-trained **FlauBERT** model to our subject classification task.
+It also evaluates the performance of this model as well as that of the **mDeBERTa** Zero-Shot model.
-3. `c_OpenAiTopicClassification` : Ce notebook se charge de l'évaluation des performances zero-shot des modèles OpenAI sur notre tâche de classification de sujets.
+3. `c_OpenAiTopicClassification`: This notebook evaluates the zero-shot performance of the OpenAI models on our subject classification task.
-4. `d_FlaubertFineTuned` : Ce notebook vise à entrainer un modèle **FlauBERT** sur notre tâche de classification de sujets.
-Il évalue également les performances de ce modèle.
+4. `d_FlaubertFineTuned`: This notebook aims to train a **FlauBERT** model on our subject classification task.
+It also evaluates the performance of this model.
-5. `e_CreateFigures` : Ce notebook génère les figures utilisées dans l'article.
+5. `e_CreateFigures`: This notebook generates the figures used in the article.

 ### Recommendations 🐠